 Thank you to reader Renee for sharing her Organised Mum thriving at home tips.
-With a family of 4 kids, 14 year old in high school, 5 year old in prep, 4year old in kindy, a 1 year old home full time and a busy husband read Renee has learnt that ANY housework is better than none.
-I have a few things that I have learnt along the way or from other mums…its a continual learning curve.
-Renee shares her tips on how to be an Organised Mum:
+With a family of 4 kids, this full-time mum has a 14year old in high school, a 5year old in prep, a 4year old in kindy, a 1year old at home full-time and a working husband.
+With such a busy family life, Renee has learnt that ANY housework is better than none, so she works hard and does what she can.
+“I have a few things that I have learnt along the way or from other mums, so its a continual learning curve for me.”
+Thank you to Renee for sharing these tips on how to be an Organised Mum with us:

 How to be an Organised Mum

-Freeze school lunches where possible – Pre-make sandwiches/ freeze home-made or store bought cookies/ muffins etc – that way you can just chuck them in the lunch box…or you at least know if you didn’t get to make school lunches the night before – you have an emergency stash if you’ve run out of bread!Baby bottles can be washed in the dishwasher (they recommend from 6mths…but i did earlier, and then sterilised after 🙂 Find loads of freezable school lunch ideas here.
+Freeze school lunches where possible – Pre-make sandwiches and freeze home-made or store-bought cookies and muffins to make things easier for yourself.
+That way you can just chuck them in the lunch box in the morning, and they will defrost by lunchtime.
+At least you have an emergency stash on hand this way, incase you do run out of bread.
+Baby bottles can be washed in the dishwasher and sterilised after.
+You can do this from around 6 months of age.
+Find loads of freezable school lunch ideas here.

-Program EVERYTHING into my phone – into the calendar section.
-I set reminders for things like – community dress up day; i will set a reminder for one week prior to event, so I have time to organise costume.
-Or school photos; to bring the payment /order envelope with me on the day etc…usually I read the school newsletter and put in dates as I read/as needed – otherwise I KNOW I will forget these things.
+Program EVERYTHING into my phone – I put everything into the calendar section of my iPhone and set myself reminders for things like a community dress up day.
+I set myself a reminder for one week prior to an event, so that I have time to organise a costume.
+When school photos are on, I remind myself to make the payment on time and order the photos that I want.
+I read the school newsletter and put in dates that relate to my kids, otherwise, I KNOW I will forget these things.

 - put lunch box and drink bottle on kitchen table